Ryeberg Curators

 - Masha Tupitsyn

 Michael Turner is a Vancouver-based writer of fiction, criticism and song.
-His books include "Hard Core Logo," "The Pornographer’s Poem," "Fred Herzog: Vancouver Photographs" and "8x10."
+His books include "Hard Core Logo," "The Pornographer’s Poem," "Fred Herzog: Vancouver Photographs," "8x10," and "9 X 11: And Other Poems Like Bird, Nine, X, and Eleven."
 A frequent collaborator, Turner has written scripts with Stan Douglas, poems with Geoffrey Farmer and a libretto with Andrea Young.
 Curatorial projects include “To show, to give, to make it be there: Expanded Literary Practices in Vancouver, 1954-1969" (SFU Gallery) and "Letters: Michael Morris and Concrete Poetry" (Morris and Helen Belkin Art Gallery, UBC).
 For more Michael Turner, go here.Go to curator page - Jeff Warren

-Jeff Warren is the author of "The Head Trip: Adventures on the Wheel of Consciousness," a delirious neuro-romp through the sleeping, dreaming and waking mind.
-Look for his writing in The New York Times, The New Scientist, Discover, The Walrus, Maisonneuve, The National Post and The Globe and Mail, among others.
+Jeff Warren is the author of "The Head Trip: Adventures on the Wheel of Consciousness," a delirious neuro-romp through the sleeping, dreaming and waking mind, and co-author of The New York Times bestseller "Meditation for Fidgety Skeptics" with Dan Harris and Caryle Adler.
+Look for his writing in The New Scientist, Discover, The Walrus, Maisonneuve, The National Post and The Globe and Mail, among others.
 Jeff is also a meditation teacher, and an undisciplined reader of the mystic, the cryptic and the scientific.
-For more Jeff Warren, go here.Go to curator page - Darren Wershler
+He founded the Toronto-based meditation group, The Consciousness Explorers Club.
+More Jeff Warren, here.Go to curator page - Darren Wershler

 - Margaux Williamson